strinsberg/lt64-asm/README.md

 ### Buitin Macros
 - `:!inc` increments the word on top of the stack by `1`
 - `:!dinc` increments the double word on top of the stack by `1`
+- `:!dec` decrements the word on top of the stack by `1`
+- `:!ddec` decrements the double word on top of the stack by `1`
+- `:!zero?` pops the top word and pushes a `1` if the word was `0`, otherwise pushes `0`
+- `:!dzero?` pops the top double word and pushes a `1` if the word was `0`, otherwise pushes `0`.
+Result is a double word as well.
+- `:!pos?` pops the top word and pushes a `1` if the word was positive, otherwise pushes `0`
+- `:!dpos?` pops the top double word and pushes a `1` if the word was positive, otherwise pushes `0`.
+Result is a double word as well.
+- `:!neg?` pops the top word and pushes a `1` if the word was negative, otherwise pushes `0`
+- `:!dneg?` pops the top double word and pushes a `1` if the word was negative, otherwise pushes `0`.
+Result is a double word as well.
 - `:!->word` pops the top double word on the stack and returns only least significant word.
 I.e. `[0xaabb, 0xccdd, ->` becomes `[0xccdd, ->`
 - `:!->dword` pops the top word on the stack and adds `0` as the most significant word.
 I.e. `[0xccdd, ->` becomes `[0x0000, 0xccdd, ->`
+- `:!prn-nl` prints a newline character to stdout
+- `:!eatch` reads and discards the next character.
+Waits for a char to be entered if stdin is empty